databrickslabs/splunk-integration/app/README.md

 # KNOWN ISSUES
 * When the commands fail, sometimes an indistinct/unclear error message is displayed in the UI, not giving a precise reason for the failure.
 To troubleshoot such cases, please check the logs at $SPLUNK_HOME/var/log/TA-Databricks/<command_name>_command.log to get the precise reason for the failure.
 * When the Adaptive response action `Launch Notebook` is run more than once for the same notable event in Enterprise Security security, clicking on any of the `launch_notebook` links will redirect to the Launch Notebook dashboard with the latest run details.

+# LIMITATIONS
+* Only if `databricksquery` custom command is executed using clusters : The Databricks API used in the `databricksquery` custom command has a limit on the number of results to be returned.
+Hence, sometimes the results obtained from this custom command may not be complete.

 # TROUBLESHOOTING
 * Authentication Failure: Check the network connectivity and verify that the configuration details provided are correct.